Personal Property Insurance FAQ

 What is a deductible, and when would I pay it during my claim?

 The deductible is the amount you, the insured, have agreed to pay in case of an insured claim.
-After the loss, you would pay the deductible amount typically to the service provider, or the adjuster will minus the deductible amount from the total amount paid for the claim.
+After the loss, you would typically pay the deductible amount to the service provider, or the adjuster will subtract the deductible amount from the total amount paid for the claim.